Hotmoka/hotmoka/tutorial/Takamaka.md

                                       .build();
 ```

-configures a node that uses the empty signing algorithm, that accepts all signatures,
+configures a node that uses the empty signature as default signature algorithm; it is an
-in practice disabling any signature checking.
+algorithm that accepts all signatures, in practice disabling any signature checking.

-It is possible to specify a quantum-resistant algorithm, that is, one that belongs to
+It is possible to specify a quantum-resistant signature algorithm as default,
+that is, one that belongs to
 a family of algorithms that are expected to be immune from attacks performed through
 a quantistic computer.
 For instance,